cs4404-mission2/writeup/README.md

       - 192.168.0.18
 ```

-Finally, we instruct Pathvector to update it's running configuration with `pathvector gen`.
+Finally, we instruct Pathvector to update its running configuration with `pathvector gen`.

 ```bash
 gateway:~# pathvector gen